Jio Phone Confirmed to Be a Single SIM Mobile

 Hotstar Scores A+ on Content, but the User Experience Is a Massive Fail

-Jio Phone launched with much fanfare last week with a lot of focus on its features, but not much is known about the handset’s hardware specifications yet.
-Now, a company representative has confirmed to Gadgets 360 that the Jio Phone will come with single SIM support.
-For those unaware, beta trials of the feature phone will start on August 15, while wider public availability will commence in September; Jio Phone bookings for the public release start on August 24.
+The much-awaited Jio Phone launched last week with a lot of focus on its features like VoLTE calling and support for apps, but not much was shared by Reliance Chairman Mukesh Ambani and others at the event about its specifications.
+Sadly, post-event either not much has been forthcoming from Reliance Jio on the subject in terms of official details of the feature phone.
+But a company representative has now confirmed to Gadgets 360 that the Jio Phone will be a single SIM smartphone, with support for 4G VoLTE calls.
+"Beta trials" of the feature phone will start on August 15, while wider public availability scheduled for some time in September.
+Jio Phone bookings for the public release start on August 24, and it will be available to buyers on first-come-first-server.

 Jio Phone Booking Registration Process, Launch Date, Price, and All Other Questions Answered